 What is Tofu?

 Tofu is a thick, spongy, block-shaped soya curd.
-A kind of cuisine which originated in China, and now is eaten all over the world.
+A kind of cuisine which originated in China and is now eaten all over the world.
 It is the white block of protein, iron, calcium, and magnesium.

-The term “tofu” comes from the mandarin word “doufu” or the Japanese word “tofu” which means curd made from beans.
+The term “tofu” comes from the Mandarin word “doufu” or the Japanese word “tofu”, which means curd made from beans.

 Tofu comes from a plant of soybeans, thus considered as one of the best alt meats or sources of protein by vegans.
-You will observe dieticians and gym trainers suggesting tofu as post-gym food, due to its nature of providing maximum protein in minimum calories.
+You will observe dieticians and gym trainers suggesting tofu as post-gym food due to its nature of providing maximum protein in minimum calories.

 For starters, as Tofu garlic soup or In the main course, as Tofu tacos and also in dessert, as Tofu banana chocolate dips.
 People use Tofu in every part of their meals.